List of fishes of Sweden: Siluriformes (catfish)

-Siluriformes, or catfish, are a diverse order of fish distinguished by prominent "barbels", which give the image of cat-like whiskers.
-In Swedish waters, the only species of this order is the Wels catfish (Siluris glanis).
+Siluriformes, or catfish, are a diverse order of fish distinguished by prominent barbels, which give the image of cat-like whiskers.
+In Swedish waters, the only species of this order is the wels catfish (Siluris glanis).
 This very large freshwater fish is common over much of continental Europe, and was once well known in Sweden.
 Today, its presence is only confirmed in the streams Helgeån, Emån and Båven.

 Squatiniformes (angel sharks)

 The order of angel sharks are uncommon in Nordic waters.
-A sporadic visitor is however the Angelshark (Squatina squatina), encountered on a few occasions between 1875 and 1961.
+A sporadic visitor is however the angelshark, Squatina squatina, encountered on a few occasions between 1875 and 1961.

 Tetraodontiformes

 Tetraodontiformes are ray-finned fish, most of which are marine and dwell around tropical coral reefs.
 As such, they are only rarely encountered in Nordic waters.
-The large Sunfish (Mola mola) has however in recent decades been seen with more regularly in Swedish waters, almost on a yearly basis.
+The large sunfish (Mola mola) has however in recent decades been seen with more regularly in Swedish waters, almost on a yearly basis.

-swedish fish
+Zeiformes

 The order Zeiformes is best known for the dories.
 Generally not native in Nordic waters, but the John Dory (Zeus faber) became an occasional visitor around Swedish coasts by the late 19th century, and has in the latest decades been seen with annual regularity, although not in such quantities that systematical fishing of it is conducted.
 The fish is otherwise an attractive food fish in southern Europe and other parts of the world.